christopherfavo/drag-and-drop-mod-manager/README.md

 v1.0.3
 ------
--Minor bug fixes.
+* Minor bug fixes.
--Added support for non-DCX compressed versions of the game files.
+* Added support for non-DCX compressed versions of the game files.